-ney Museum's Paik retrospective, and artists' projects which could not find other patrons.
 Wise has still not lost interest in video, although he does acknowledge that it has become less novel and somewhat less political than at the onset.
-As a humanist and politically conscious person, Wise is now concentrating on an issue which is of wider concern and potentially more devastating than the future of video art-the threat of nuclear war.
-Recently he I propose that we urge and encourage the Media Artists to dedicate their attention, their talents and their sensitivites to promote, through their art, an understanding of the problem posed by the presence of 50,000 nuclear warheads in our midst, poised and set to go (whether by accident or design, it makes no difference) and to avoid if it is humanly possible the final Holocaust which will consume us all, friends and enemies alike.4
+As a humanist and politically conscious person, Wise is now concentrating on an issue which is of wider concern and potentially more devastating than the future of video art- the threat of nuclear war.
+Recently he wrote,

+I propose that we urge and encourage the Media Artists to dedicate their attention, their talents and their sensitivities to promote, through their art, an understanding of the problem posed by the presence of 50,000 nuclear warheads in our midst, poised and set to go (whether by accident or design, it makes no difference) and to avoid if it is humanly possible the final Holocaust which will consume us all, friends and enemies alike.47 movement.
-In addition to encouraging artists to take a political stand on this issue and express it in their art, EAI now circulates several tapes which deal with nuclear war: Erik Barnouw's Hiroshima-Nagaski, August 1945: The Case of the A-Bomb Footage and Hiroshima: The People's Legacy, produced by Japan Broadcasting Association (NHK).

-Given Wise's political interest, his history as a supporter of the arts, and his awareness of new technologies and the political nature of art, it is not surprising that he has wholeheartedly directed his energy to an important global movement.
 His is a persuasive concept of the role of artists in society and the responsibility of artists to technology and social change, which many may not share but might consider.

+In addition to encouraging artists to take a political stand on this issue and express it in their art, EAI now circulates several tapes which deal with nuclear war: Erik Barnouw's Hiroshima-Nagasaki, August 1945: The Case of the A-Bomb Footage and Hiroshima: The People's Legacy, produced by Japan Broadcasting Association (NHK).

+Given Wise's political interest, his history as a supporter of the arts, and his awareness of new technologies and the political nature of art, it is not surprising that he has wholeheartedly directed his energy to an important global